apache/gravitino/docs/jdbc-doris-catalog.md

 #### Table column auto-increment

 :::note
-Doris does not support auto-increment column before version 2.1.0 So, Gravitino did not support auto-increment column before version 0.5.0
+Gravitino does not support the creation of an auto-increment column for a Doris table now.
 :::